BBC Master: Master Compact

 The keyboard on the Compact was the first to move away from using the traditional "sprung-key" keyswitch design used by the rest of the BBC Micro family.
 Instead, it used a rubber-plastic moulding membrane.
+An input method was provided to permit the input of "foreign characters" or "top-bit-set characters" – character codes in the range from 128 to 255 – from the keyboard.

 The chip-count was also reduced vs. the rest of the Master range, via the use of 4x custom gate array chips.

 The version of BASIC on the Compact included re-coded mathematical routines, said to provide a 30% speed increase over the version included in the rest of the Master series.
 This version of BASIC was called Basic4(1986), aka 'BASIC41'.
 This was later replaced with version 'BASIC42' in 1987.
 This later BASIC ROM included the updated message (vs previous BBC BASIC ROMs):